Mikaila Arthur and Francis Leazes

 - Brandon Hawk, English

 - Jiyun Wu, Management and Marketing

 - Lisa Smolski, ORGA, Ex Officio / Non-Voting

-Funding for these awards comes from the college, RICF and Alumni Affairs.
+Funding for these awards comes from the college and RICF.
 The annual grant cycle is announced late in the fall semester or at the start of the spring semester, with applications due in March.
 FRC reviews proposals and announces awards.
-Key dates and specific information on the current (2014-15) application and reporting process are provided below.
+Key dates and specific information on the current (2017-18) application and reporting process are provided below.

-The Faculty Research application cycle for 2014-2015 is now closed.
+The Faculty Research application cycle for 2017-2018 is now CLOSED.

 Prior Awardees & Projects